Data literacy

 Data literacy is the ability to read, understand, create, and communicate data as information.
 Much like literacy as a general concept, data literacy focuses on the competencies involved in working with data.
 It is, however, not similar to the ability to read text since it requires certain skills involving reading and understanding data.

 Data literacy refers to the ability to understand, interpret, critically evaluate, and effectively communicate data in context to inform decisions and drive action.
 It is not a technical skill but a fundamental capability for everyone, encompassing the skills and mindset necessary to transform raw data into meaningful insights and apply these insights within real-world scenarios.

+In recent years, data literacy has become recognized as an important skill beyond just data scientists or researchers.
+As data shapes more aspects of daily life, including social media, online shopping, and personal decision making, the ability to interpret and use data helps people make informed choices and participate effectively in a data driven world.

 Background

 As data collection and data sharing become routine and data analysis and big data become common ideas in the news, business, government and society, it becomes more and more important for students, citizens, and readers to have some data literacy.
 The concept is associated with data science, which is concerned with data analysis, usually through automated means, and the interpretation and application of the results.

+The idea of data literacy has changed over time, first gaining attention in academic and professional settings before spreading to everyday life.
+The rise of digital technology, access to large volumes of data, and the growing necessity for critical decision making have all contributed to its importance.
+Today, data literacy matters in school, at work, and even in daily routine, helping explain why its become such an important and relevant topic.

 Data literacy is distinguished from statistical literacy since it involves understanding what data means, including the ability to read graphs and charts as well as draw conclusions from data.
 Statistical literacy, on the other hand, refers to the "ability to read and interpret summary statistics in everyday media" such as graphs, tables, statements, surveys, and studies.

+Frameworks

+Recent work has shown the value of using practical framework to develop data literacy.
+The OODA (Observe, Orient, Decide, Act), is an example, which originated in military strategy is now used to teach data driven thinking and decision making in various settings.
+These frameworks help people use data literacy to solve real world problems and make informed choices, making the concept more practical and useful.

+Recently, a systematic literature review on frameworks and instruments has identified a definitional and theoretical fragmentation of approaches to data literacy and has proposed the COPERDALE framework, a synthesized core-periphery framework for data literacy.
+The framework identifies a core of fundamental skills and in the outer periphery more context dependent aspects of data literacy.